-Hyatt Regency Waikiki Beach Resort and Spa features in our best club lounges in Waikiki and the lounge is one of the best features of this property and has an international feel.
+Hyatt Regency Waikiki Beach Resort and Spa feature in our best club lounges in Waikiki and the lounge is one of the best features of this property and has an international feel.
 This is a huge advantage for Globalist World Of Hyatt members as they get free access to this lounge, but all World of Hyatt Members can book a club room to access this lounge.

-The lounge breakfast offers a nice selection of pastries, a charcuterie of meats and cheeses along with fruit including strawberries and melon, salads, salmon, and miso.
+The lounge breakfast offers a nice selection of pastries, a charcuterie of meats and cheeses, along with fruit, including strawberries and melon, salads, salmon, and miso.
 If you are still hungry, there is toast and loads of fresh buns with a variety of jams and spreads.

-Although this breakfast is not a patch on what you would expect from somewhere like the Four Seasons hotels, it still offers a fresh and expansive free buffet to fill you up in the morning.
+Although this breakfast is not a patch of what you would expect from somewhere like the Four Seasons hotels, it still offers a fresh and expansive free buffet to fill you up in the morning.

-The evening food and beverage offering includes, once again, a charcuterie of meats and cheeses along with cold salad items and soups.
-You can enjoy this food from the early evening with desserts available later.
+The evening food and beverage offering includes, once again, a charcuterie of meats and cheeses, along with cold salad items and soups.
+You can enjoy this food from the early evening, with desserts available later.
 I can quite easily munch my way through strips of cucumber, celery, carrots, peppers, and dips to keep me going, but to be honest, you may feel you still want to eat out after finishing in the lounge.

-Interestingly, drinks containing alcohol are at extra cost, with beer coming in around four dollars, a glass of wine at five dollars, and cocktails at six dollars.
+Interestingly, drinks containing alcohol are at extra cost, with beer coming in at around four dollars, a glass of wine at five dollars, and cocktails at six dollars.
 This is typical for a Hyatt regency lounge in America, although, in Europe and Asia, alcohol tends to be free within Hyatt club lounges.
 If you are still hungry, there are plenty of eateries on the doorstep, including things like Subway and McDonald’s, a few steps away to fill you up.

-There is no kids club at the Hyatt Regency Waikiki and, for me, the rather concrete pool area and the fact that you are across the road from the beach rather than being on the beach means that this Hyatt Regency is not the best hotel in Waikiki but it is one of the few hotels with a club lounge on Waikiki, so it is worth considering.
-That said, the two Hyatts on Maui and the Hyatt on Kauai are much better Hyatt hotels.
+There is no kids club at the Hyatt Regency Waikiki, and, for me, the rather concrete pool area and the fact that you are across the road from the beach rather than being on the beach means that this Hyatt Regency is not the best hotel in Waikiki but it is one of the few hotels with a club lounge on Waikiki, so it is worth considering.
+However, the two Hyatts on Maui and the Hyatt on Kauai are much better Hyatt hotels.
 They are proper resorts, and both are on the beach.
 This Hyatt is more of a city hotel and consequently is not such a relaxing place to beach or to bring kids.